Ekkehard-Schulze/indoor-climate-logger/README.md

  ===============================

-This Python script also uses the Linux kernel driver for temperature readings.
+On Linux systems this Python script uses the Linux kernel driver for temperature readings.

 The 1-Wire bus enables multiple temperature sensors on a single long cable.